What is Kiosk – Kiosk Definition, Types and Evolution

 • Social kiosks – interacting with your friends at wanna-be-seen locales becomes fodder for Twitter, Instagram and Facebook.
 The payback is demographics.

 • Kiosk Software – lockdown software or Windows Kiosk Mode software is very popular.
-PROVISIO and KioWare are prime providers but versions for thin clients, Chrome Kiosk, and more are available.
+PROVISIO is prime providers but versions for thin clients, Chrome Kiosk, and more are available.

 • Survey Kiosks – can be as simple as a 4 button “How Was Your Experience?” device (we like those) or a tablet.
 Surveys are better being short to improve response rate.

-• Wayfinding kiosk – despite GPS enabled mobiles navigating a large structure can require clear instructions whether consumer or corporate.
+• Wayfinding kiosks – despite GPS enabled mobiles navigating a large structure can require clear instructions whether consumer or corporate.

 • Wine Kiosks – As a recommendation and selector function these do quite well.
 Experiments in dispensing wine were plagued by being poorly regulated and operated.

-So what is a kiosk?
-Here is one:
+So what is it?
+Here is one definition:

 Typically a computerized terminal used by the public or employees for services.